|The Working Programmer's Guide To Language Paradigms|

 This example also indicates that there is a continuum between procedural and declarative that depends on how much of the solution you provide and how much you expect the computing agent to provide.
 It's all a question of what you assume the agent knows.
 Another way of looking at this is to think of the shift from procedural to declarative as a moving of the "intelligence" from the program to the agent.

 For example, in the early days we would have written a sort program in minute detail specifying the exact sorting algorithm to be used.
 Today we probably just use a sort procedure supplied as part of the language framework and leave the method used up to the procedure.
+It has to be admitted that this isn't how it is usually thought of but it is a shift from procedural to declarative.

-It is important to note that this interpretation isn't the one most often used today because declarative approaches to languages tend to attempt to banish all notion of procedure from what is going on and not just cover it up or encapsulate it in a black box procedure.
+This interpretation isn't the one most often used today because declarative approaches to languages tend to attempt to banish all notion of procedure from what is going on and not just cover it up or encapsulate it in a black box procedure.

 Creating a perfect declarative approach is difficult and in reality what we have are moves in the declarative direction.
 We attempt to build languages that remove aspects of the dynamic process expressed by a procedural program text.